Black bear hunting activity and harvests - Open Ontario

 The dataset records numbers of black bears harvested and active black bear license holders every year from 2012 to 2018 in different wildlife management unit (WMU).
 The WMUs are the administrative coverage area that serves as a land base for wildlife monitoring and management.

 The original dataset of bears harvested and active hunters and its supporting document can be found here and you can quickly preview the CSV dataset file here.
 Moreover, The legend description can be viewed here.
+Note that we could use a web browser to visit the page, find the appropriate dataset, download it and then load it into R / Python directly, but for reproducibility and to automate reporting when new data is released, we automate the full process using the API.

 Libraries